On the Pricing of Storable Commodities: Introduction

-The paper is organised as follows.
-In \S\ref{sec:2} we introduce our assumptions for the convenience dividend and for the market filtration.
-In \S\ref{sec:3} various useful facts relating the Ornstein-Uhlenbeck (OU) process are recalled---in particular, certain features of the OU bridge.
+The remainder of the paper is organized as follows.
+In \S\ref{sec:2} we introduce our model for the net convenience dividend and for the market filtration.
+In \S\ref{sec:3} various useful facts relating to the Ornstein-Uhlenbeck (OU) process are recalled -- in particular, certain features of the OU bridge.
 These are used in \S\ref{sec:4} to show in Proposition 1 that the information process and the convenience dividend rate are jointly Markovian, and in \S\ref{sec:5} to derive an expression for the commodity price.
-The resulting model is sufficiently tractable to allow for Monte Carlo simulations of the price process to be carried out.
-In \S\ref{sec:6} we proceed to derive the stochastic differential equation satisfied by the price.
-In doing so, we are able to obtain an innovations representation for the associated filtering problem in closed form.
-In \S\ref{sec:7} we work out pricing formulae for call options on the underlying spot price.
-In conclusion, the model is applied in \S\ref{sec:8} to obtain the corresponding processes for futures prices, which are useful since futures contracts tend to be more commonly traded in commodities markets than the associated underlyings.
+Finally, in \S\ref{sec:7} we present pricing formulae for call options on the underlying spot price.